ericelliott/jiron/README.md

 * Deliver code on demand with JavaScript links (including any client SDK you need to customize any Jiron browser for your particular API)
 * Deliver default templates that make browsing your API directly in a browser pleasant
 * Deliver clickable links and usable forms while your users are browsing the API directly
+* Intersperse human-readable text and media with hypertext controls and affordances -- like HTML, only structured specifically for APIs

 Tricky with HTML:
 * Support any HTTP method type.
 PUT, PATCH, DELETE?
 No problem.